Which sex is the worst about washing up? Why is it so important? We’ve got the dirty truth on how and when to wash your hands.

 - Elevate your wrist on a pillow or the back of a chair above the level of your heart for the first few days.
 This will ease pain and swelling.

 - Ice the wrist.
-Do this for 20-30 minutes every three to four hours for two to three days.
+Do this for 15 to 20 minutes every 2 to 3 hours for 2 to 3 days.
 Be careful to keep the splint or cast dry while icing.

 - Take over-the-counter painkillers.
-Ask your doctor about nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, naproxen, or aspirin.
+Ask your doctor about nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, naproxen, or aspirin (except for children).
 They can help with pain and swelling.
 However, these drugs have side effects, such as an increased risk of bleeding and ulcers.
 They should be used only occasionally unless your doctor specifically says otherwise, as this may delay healing.

 - Practice stretching and strengthening exercises of the fingers, elbow, and shoulder if your doctor recommends them.